About The Treatment

 Over his career, Dr. Davis has performed over 25,000 skin cancer operations.
 While surgery is still the primary way to treat that disorder, sometimes, it can be a challenge for certain patients.
 In the last 10 years or so, a number of FDA-approved devices that deliver superficial radiation for skin cancer have become available in the US.
 These devices allow a Dermatologist to perform in-office radiation treatment for skin cancer.
 At Dermatology and Laser Center of San Antonio, we use one such device from a company called Xstrahl out of the UK.
 Xstrahl, which makes a lot of larger radiation devices in Europe, but has now developed a very good device for the Dermatology office.

 The use of radiation in our Dermatology office doesn’t involve radio-isotopes, and is all delivered electronically.
-The treatment is different compared to what you would encounter in a radiation-oncology center.
+The treatment is different in comparison to what you would encounter in a radiation-oncology center.
 The Xstrahl RADiant System comes with a control center, that we use to track the treatment plan, and is a great piece of software.

 Good candidates for radiation treatment can include the following men and women: